Kirixi/personal-website/README.md

 # About

 This website showcases my work, skills, and projects.
 It was built using React and 3JS, and hosted using AWS cloud services like CloudFront and S3.
+You can find portfoil [here.](https://www.tjonathan.com/)

 ## Technologies Used